Sumanth2377/Sumanth_Gouthamcity.github.io/CityManagement.md

 Its Advantages are :- efficient insertion/deletion compared to arrays and Flexible resizing (e.g., when the number of waste items changes).

-Linklist is Easy to traverse from start to end,Easy to add new locations and if there are lot of waste from one area it can modify route on the go storing necessary data.
+Linklist is Easy to traverse from start to end,Easy to add new locations and if there are lot of waste from one area it can modify route on the go storing necessary data.(O(n) and O(1) for space Complexity)

 [Code for Linked Lists](LinkedLists.cpp)